Roronoa-17/TF_ZTM/README.md

 * Data Augmentation (making your training set more diverse without adding samples)
 * Running a series of experiments on our Food Vision data
 * Introduce the ModelCheckpoint callback to save intermediate training results in resumable checkpoints.

+06-04-2024
+**Note**:- One of the reasons feature extraction transfer learning is named how it is because what often happens is pretrained model outputs a feature vector (a long tensor of numbers which represents the learned representation of the model on a particular sample, in our case, this is the output of the `tf.keras.layers.GlobalAveragePooling2D()` layer) which can then be used to extract patterns out of for our own specific problem.